-There’s the classic cherry clafoutis, of course, but you can make the French dessert with pretty much any fruit.
+There’s the classic cherry clafoutis, of course, but you can make a variation of the French dessert with pretty much any fruit.
 Apple and blackberry makes a delicious combination.

 THE VERSATILE DESSERT FROM THE LIMOUSIN

 Clafoutis is one of the most versatile French desserts and finds its origins in the Limousin, a lush, green region situated in the heart of the Massif Central.
 If you’ve never made clafoutis, think of it as a ‘custardy’ type of cake.
 It doesn’t call for that much flour, so there isn’t much of a crumb to the dessert.
 I guess you can also compare it to a crustless quiche.
-Besides the cherry variation, I have made clafoutis with strawberries, blueberries, plums, apricots and even vegetables for a savory variation (perfect for lunch with a green salad) and a glass of wine.
+Besides the cherry variation, I have made the dessert with strawberries, blueberries, plums, apricots (officially called a flognarde) and even vegetables for a savory variation (perfect for lunch with a green salad) and a glass of wine.

 MARLENE APPLES & BLACKBERRIES